-• Through our contract farming schemes, outgrower

-- programmes and training sessions run by our businesses, we aim to educate and positively influence farmers to protect biodiversity wherever possible, by protecting natural woodlands, wetlands, rivers and dams, and providing farmers with the best in class advice on animal husbandry. biodiversity loss. - inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+- Through our contract farming schemes, outgrower programmes and training sessions run by our businesses, we aim to educate and positively influence farmers to protect biodiversity wherever possible, by protecting natural woodlands, wetlands, rivers and dams, and providing farmers with the best in class advice on animal husbandry. - The Group's corporate governance policies and procedures are designed to ensure accountability at all levels within our Group.